Dates, parades and key events of the Holy Week of Malaga 2026.

 🥥 Split Coconuts: Freshness in Crowds

-The traditional little trays of freshly grated or sliced coconut, sold in street stalls, are another typical picture of these days.
-Their refreshing taste and sweet aroma are an inseparable part of the Malaga experience.
+The traditional trays of fresh grated or sliced coconut, sold at street stalls, are another typical sight these days.
+Its refreshing taste and sweet aroma are an inseparable part of the Malaga experience.

 🍦 Casa Mira Ice Cream: Malaga Tradition in Every Scoop

-One of the must-haves during Easter in Malaga are the artisan ice creams of Casa Mira.
-Casa Mira’s handmade ice creams.
-Founded in the 19th century, this ice cream parlor is an emblem of the city, and its nougat flavor is the most famous and appreciated by locals and visitors.
+One of the must-haves during Holy Week in Malaga are the artisan ice cream Casa Mira’s handmade ice creams, a historic ice creama historic ice cream parlor founded in the nineteenth century and an emblem of the city.
+Its nougat ice cream is one of the best known and most appreciated flavors by locals and visitors.

 Discover Malaga beyond Easter

-👉 Book now your tour of Malaga and continue enjoying the city beyond Easter. “*.
+👉 Book your tour and keep discovering Malaga beyond Easter.